Steve Nudelberg is an Author, Expert Sales Trainer, Biz Dev Expert, Keynote Speaker, and Serial Entrepreneur.

 Steve Nudelberg 24:31

 And thanks for producing this show for you know, I appreciate the opportunity and love what you're giving out to people.
 Great job.

 Umar Hameed 24:37

 Brilliant.
-So what we’re going to do, Steve right now is going to stop recording in a minute.
-I’m going to do a quick promo for our interview and here we go.
-Hey, everyone, I just got off an interview with Steve, Steve, thanks so much for being on the program, Yyou are freaking brilliant and what you shared on the podcast is every salesperson has to listen to how did you think the show went?
+So what we're going to do, Steve right now is going to stop recording in a minute.
+I'm going to do a quick promo for our interview.
+And here we go.
+Hey, everyone, I just got off an interview with Steve.
+Steve, thanks so much for being on the program.
+You are freaking brilliant.
+What you shared on the podcast is every salesperson has to listen to how did you think the show went?

 Steve Nudelberg 25:00